DeepHorizons/monolith/README.md

 # Monolith

-Monolith is a python file for creating monolithic Dockerfiles that can be used for verification of an image.
+Monolith is a script and python package for creating monolithic Dockerfiles and for generating Singularity definition files from Dockerfiles.

 ## Installation